saiko-tech/mmproxy-rs/README.md

 ## Benchmarking

-Tests were ran on a HP Victus laptop with AMD Ryzen 5 5600H @ 3.3GHz (12 logical cores).
+Tests were run on a HP Victus laptop with AMD Ryzen 5 5600H @ 3.3GHz (12 logical cores).

 ### UDP Mode